Modifying a Table

 To show unbooked data or Totals, in the table select the column or row header, select ( Show/Hide) and then select either Unbooked or Totals.

 All filters that have been applied to the table are listed in the Filters section of the tab, and in the table subtitle.
-If the underlying model is using categories and periods in the Time dimension, these are visible in the filters list and cannot be removed.
+If the underlying model is using categories and periods in the Date dimension, these are visible in the filters list and cannot be removed.
 Filters that have been manually applied can be removed by choosing the (Cancel) icon beside the filter and more filters can be added here by selecting the Add Filters text at the bottom of the list.

 Filters are normally applied as restrictive filters (so that only the selected members are visible) but they can also be applied exclusively by selecting the Exclude selected members checkbox when you select the members; in this case, all members are included in the table except the selected items.